smilell/AG-CNN/README.md

 # Download
 We have uploaded the first part of our LAG database at [Dropbox](https://www.dropbox.com/s/7mcngr3xhlaj5uc/LAG_database_part_1.rar?dl=0) under request.
-Please contact us for the passport.
+Please contact us for the password.

 Note that the LAG database should ONLY be used for academic purposes and other usage is refused.
 Also, it is NOT allowed to re-upload the LAG database on the internet.